erki-karblane/EKS-RDS-wordpress/README.md

 region.
 If You want to use some other region, check if the aws services are offered on the other region.
         aws configure
-Sometimes You get Errno 13, permissions denied, change the ownership of the folder, for example:  sudo chown -R $USER /home/
+Sometimes You get "Errno 13, permissions denied".
+To fix it change the ownership of the folder, for example:  sudo chown -R $USER /home/ and run the aws configure again.

 Optional:
 Testi if Your AWS credentials work for example with a test querry: aws ec2 describe-instances